Codexpanse/workshops/level_1/README.md

 # Basics of Python

 Try out Python on [https://repl.it](https://repl.it).
-Login and choose "Python".
+Login and choose "Python 3".
 Enter code in the right pane, hit `Run`.

 String (text)